 San Francisco seems to have the tech sector covered, but sunny San Diego shouldn’t be overlooked.
 With UC, San Diego in the neighborhood, many of the startups in San Diego are in Life Sciences/Biotech, Aerospace, and Brewing (yep, they love their craft beers down here).
 San Diego is home to 24 incubator and accelerator programs to support startups in getting a boost to bring their product or service to market, and there are 157 (!) breweries in San Diego County which are great opportunities for networking amongst the inspired masses.

-It was recently reported that Austin is growing four times faster than Silicon Valley, and it’s catching the eye of talented people and inspired ideas from all over the country.
+It was recently reported that Austin is growing four times faster than Silicon Valley.
+That means it’s catching the eye of talented people and inspired ideas from all over the country.
 Austin has been attractive for a while for its reasonable cost of living, pleasant weather, educated population, and fun lifestyle (did you know they refer to themselves as the “Live Music Capital of the World”?).
-Some of the biggest names in tech have invested in major campuses here, and startups are finding a great environment to cultivate their ideas in food and beverage innovation, computer hardware, enterprise software and services, and consumer technology – a wide range of categories to find your niche within.
+Some of the biggest names in tech have invested in major campuses here.
+Startups are finding a great environment to cultivate their ideas in food and beverage innovation, computer hardware, enterprise software and services, and consumer technology.
+As you can see, there’s a wide range of categories to find your niche within.
 All of that makes this city a bubble where tech and creative energy form a nice mix.

 Millennials are flocking to Denver and bringing with them this generation’s fresh perspective on life and business.
-Their parents likely stayed in the same job for decades, seeking tenure and saving travel for retirement age – millennials are bucking this trend, opting instead for a more even work-life balance.
+Their parents likely stayed in the same job for decades, seeking tenure and saving travel for retirement age.
+Millennials are bucking this trend, opting instead for a more even work-life balance.
 The tech sector is big here, with the fastest-growing sectors in relatively new technology like A.I., machine learning, and blockchain and cryptocurrencies.
-That said, legal cannabis is big business in Colorado so Denver has seen a big uptick in people looking to revolutionize the industry.
+That said, legal cannabis is big business in Colorado.
+As a result, Denver has seen a big uptick in people looking to revolutionize the industry.